Medium

 Research Internship Period:

-The program starts with orientation at the University of Vermont (UVM) from June 10 to June 14, 2024, during which time all students stay on campus and housing/meals are provided.
-The internships will be conducted in-person for 8 weeks with the final 2 weeks held remotely.
-On-campus housing/meals will be provided for the 8 week period with an equivalent stipend provided for the remaining 2 week remote period.
+The program started with orientation at the University of Vermont (UVM) from June 10 to June 14, 2024, during which time all students stayed on campus and housing/meals were provided.
+The internships are conducted in-person for 8 weeks with the final 2 weeks held remotely.
+On-campus housing/meals are provided for the 8 week period with an equivalent stipend provided for the remaining 2 week remote period.
 At the end of the 8-week internship period, interns are required to attend and present their research at the Vermont EPSCoR Student Research Symposium.
-The final 2 weeks of remote work will involve project revisions, reflections, and continued meetings.
+The final 2 weeks of remote work involves project revisions, reflections, and continued meetings.

 Venue:

-The internship will take place at the University of Vermont campus in Burlington, Vermont USA
+The internship takes place at the University of Vermont campus in Burlington, Vermont USA

 Internship Stipend: